joakimk/minimapper/README.md

 Minimapper only calls #convert on non-empty strings.
 When the value is blank or nil, the attribute is set to nil.

+### Associations

+There is no built in support for associations yet, but you can handle them manually (see https://github.com/joakimk/minimapper/issues/3).

 ### Custom entity class

 [Minimapper::Entity](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity.rb) adds some convenience methods for when a model is used within a rails application.
 If you don't need that you can just include the core API from the [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb) module (or implement your own version that behaves like [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb)).